Asset classes

 Shares

-(Australian, global shares and emerging market shares)
+(Australian, global and emerging markets)

 A share in a company represents ownership.
 If you have a share in a company you are a part owner (usually referred to as a shareholder).